 - NuMax SL31 Pneumatic 3-in-1 Nailer & Stapler

 A staple gun is definitely not a toy and should be used with a lot of care.
 Just because it shoots staples instead of bullets doesn’t make it any less dangerous.
 It is still a gun in every way.
 Even a manual staple gun can easily penetrate through skin and bone.
 Electric and pneumatic staple guns take the danger to a whole other level as they are even more powerful.
 Always point the guns away from any people in the vicinity.
-Definitely keep out of reach of children.
+Make sure you know the ins and outs of your gun, such as the magazine feed release, the magazine release buttons, alongside all the other important parts of a staple gun.
+Definitely keep them out of the reach of children.
 Some staple guns, almost all pneumatic staple guns, have a safety lock mechanism closely associated with the trigger.
 Keep the safety on whenever the staple gun is not in use.
 The consequences of the improper use of staple guns could very well be dire.

 I hope this was a fun and educational read for everyone.
 Please exercise caution when using staple guns.
 Hope you are now fully able to load and use your staple guns!